electricimp/Usb/docs/DriverDevelopmentGuide.md

 }
 ```

-**NOTE** Not all error codes indicate actual error status.
+**NOTE:** Not all error codes indicate actual error status.
 However the USB
 framework doesn't filter out such error code to provide full information for
 device driver.
 See more information [here](https://electricimp.com/docs/resources/usberrors/).